LUMIZYME- alglucosidase alfa injection, powder, for solution

 Hypersensitivity Reactions Including Anaphylaxis

-Patients treated with LUMIZYME have experienced life-threatening hypersensitivity reactions, including anaphylaxis.
-Appropriate medical monitoring and support measures, including cardiopulmonary resuscitation equipment, should be readily available during LUMIZYME administration.
-If a severe hypersensitivity reaction (e.g., anaphylaxis) occurs, discontinue LUMIZYME immediately and initiate appropriate medical treatment [see Warnings and Precautions (5.1)].
+Patients treated with enzyme replacement therapies have experienced life-threatening hypersensitivity reactions, including anaphylaxis.
+Anaphylaxis has occurred during the early course of enzyme replacement therapy and after extended duration of therapy.
+Initiate LUMIZYME in a healthcare setting with appropriate medical monitoring and support measures, including access to cardiopulmonary resuscitation equipment.
+If a severe hypersensitivity reaction (e.g., anaphylaxis) occurs, discontinue LUMIZYME and immediately initiate appropriate medical treatment, including use of epinephrine.
+Inform patients of the symptoms of life-threatening hypersensitivity reactions, including anaphylaxis and to seek immediate medical care should symptoms occur [see Warnings and Precautions (5.1)].

 Immune-Mediated Reactions